Ontology for Healthcare Artificial Intelligence Privacy in Brazil: Class Creation

 \subsection{Attack Type}

-There are three attack models that can be used to try to identify data considered anonymous.
+Three attack models can be used to try to identify data that is considered anonymous.

 \begin{itemize} \item Journalist Model: attacks to disclose the identity of a specific data subject.
-It uses the data linkage technique to relate indirect identifiers contained in the dataset with other public information on the internet (SWEENEY, 2015).
+It uses the data linkage technique to relate indirect identifiers in the dataset with other public information online (SWEENEY, 2015).

 \item Prosecutor Model: attacks to disclose the identity of the data subject or a specific attribute, using as prior knowledge or background knowledge whether or not the data of interest are contained in the data set.
 (PRASSER, 2016)